erik-h/steamcard-dl/README.md

 ===============================

 This script will continue to be updated with any requests people have.
-At the moment, my todo looks like:
+At the moment, my todo looks like (check marked are past items now completed):
-* Add downloading of background images (currently the script only downloads the HD card images, not the background images as well)
+- [x] Add downloading of background images (currently the script only downloads the HD card images, not the background images as well)